Sequans Communications Technical Analysis (NYSE:SQNS)

 Sequans Communications Bollinger Bands

 Bollinger bands consist of two price bands above and below a center line for any company stock like Sequans Communications.
 The tightening of bands is considered by most traders to be a precursor to sudden increase in volatility.
-The stock price is trading between the average and the lower band in the context of Sequans Communications bollinger bands.
+The stock price is trading between the average and the upper band in the context of Sequans Communications bollinger bands.

 Sequans Communications Moving Average Convergence Divergence or MACD